 Bincombe and Chalbury Hillfort

-From the little village of Bincombe, climb high up the hill to appreciate panoramic views of the Jurassic Coastline, stretching from Lyme Regis to St Aldhelm’s Head.
+From the hidden village of Bincombe, climb high up the slopes on which it sits to panoramic views of the Jurassic Coastline, stretching from Lyme Regis to St Aldhelm’s Head.
 Pass a golf course that has carved its own way into history, helping to begin the craze of the Ryder Cup.
-Explore woodland and ruins along old medieval trackways and thick dark forest to numerous earthworks and barrows, one with associations of fairies and has even been known to sing.
-Follow the ridge, populated with the army in the late 18th century, run by Prince Frederick the Duke of York and possibly the inspiration behind the famous nursery rhyme, the Grand Duke marching his troops up the hill.
-Skim the valley to Chalbury Hillfort, topped with more ancient barrows and neighbouring ancient agricultural activity.
-Return along the slopes, though rich historical landscape that merges with the modern day life of Weymouth, to finish at the church; the graveyard hiding its old tragic tale of love and death, a true one, retold by Thomas Hardy in The Melancholy Hussar of the German Legion.
+Explore woodland and ruins along old medieval trackways amongst thick dark forest to numerous ancient earthworks, one with tales of fairies singing at noon.
+Follow the ridge, populated by the army in the late 18th century and run by Prince Frederick the Duke of York, possibly the inspiration behind the famous nursery rhyme of the Grand Old Duke marching his men up the hill.
+Skim the valley to Chalbury Hillfort, topped with Bronze Age barrows and surrounded by historic agricultural activity.
+Return though the natural landscape, which merges with the modern day life of Weymouth, to finish at the church where the graveyard hides a true, tragic tale of love and death, retold by Thomas Hardy in The Melancholy Hussar of the German Legion.

 Distance: 5 miles/8 km